wuyang1002431655/tango_with_django_19/manuscript/chapter15-rango-exercises.md

 - The `track_url()` view will examine the HTTP `GET` request parameters and pull out the `page_id`.
 The HTTP `GET` requests will look something like `/rango/goto/?page_id=1`.
 	- In the view, select/get the `page` with `page_id` and then increment the associated `views` field, and `save()` it.
 	- Have the view redirect the user to the specified URL using Django's `redirect` method.
 Remember to include the import, `from django.shortcuts import redirect`
 	- If no parameters are in the HTTP `GET` request for `page_id`, or the parameters do not return a `Page` object,  redirect the user to Rango's homepage.
-Use the `reverse` method from `django.shortcuts` to get the URL string and then redirect.
+Use the `reverse` method from `django.core.urlresolvers` to get the URL string and then redirect.
+If you are using Django 1.10, then you can import the `reverse` method from `django.shortcuts`.
 	- See [Django Shortcut Functions](https://docs.djangoproject.com/en/1.9/topics/http/shortcuts/) for more on `redirect` and `reverse`.
 - Update the `category.html` so that it uses `/rango/goto/?page_id=XXX`.
 	- Remember to use  the `url` *templatetag* instead of using the direct URL i.e.